PEARL: Parallel Speculative Decoding with Adaptive Draft Length: Evaluation Details

 \subsection{Evaluation Details}

-All of our experiments including latency measurement, ablation studies, and case studies are conducted on NVIDIA H800 GPUs.
-For models with size of 1.3B and 7B, we put them on a single H800, while 34B models are deployed on 2 H800, 70B models are deployed on 3 H800.
+All of our experiments including latency measurement, ablation studies, and case studies are conducted on NVIDIA A100-SXM4-80G GPUs.
+For models with sizes of 1.3B and 7B, we put them on a single A100, while 34B models are deployed on 2 A100, and 70B models are deployed on 3 A100.
 For inference, we use batch size 1, which is commonly used in other speculative decoding works.
 For the compared baselines, including Lookahead decoding and Ouroboros, we reproduce the results of them on the code generation tasks with the default parameters as described in their paper or code.
-When evaluating these methods, the model configuration and GPU usage is the same as our \name.
-For HumanEval, we set the number of max generated tokens as 1024.
-For the other two tasks, we set the number of max generated tokens as 512.
+When evaluating these methods, the model configuration and GPU usage are the same as our \name.

 As our \name is a parallel inference acceleration framework, we implement the parallel algorithm in accelerate, which can be further optimized with other parallel techniques.
 We leave this as a potential future work to acquire more acceleration.